zoneminder-containers/zoneminder-base/README.md

 This will be an AIO container running all services required by Zoneminder in a single container, managed by s6 overlay.
 Logs are rotated according to the [TAI64N standard](http://skarnet.org/software/s6/s6-log.html)

+/data is not included in fix-permissions because it takes a substantial amount of time to run for the events folder when there are a large number of files

 TODO:
 - Replace Apache2 with Nginx + php-fpm + php-fpm optimizations (In progress)
 - Fix logging weirdness